 “River Cafe and Plum Cafe – two vastly different cafes with very different price points but just two wonderful examples of some great local places on my doorstep!
 I love renting here, I couldn’t get a flat with a river view but the location close to Hammersmith and the river is perfect and gives me the space and everything I need.” – verified resident at Queen’s Wharf.

-The A4 Great West Road runs straight through Hammersmith, making it popular with those who commute by car out the M4 corridor but also want to be close in to City offices and the leisure and shopping available in the West End.
+The A4 Great West Road runs straight through Hammersmith, making it popular with those who commute out the M4 corridor; but also want to be close in to City offices and the leisure and shopping available in the West End.
 On top of that, you can be at Heathrow in half an hour.

 W6 is well-served by the tube too with several Zone 2 stations on the Piccadilly, District, Circle and Hammersmith & City lines, giving residents quick, direct access to an extremely wide area of central London destinations.
 Even Canary Wharf is only 33 minutes away.

 “This development has really surprised us.
 We lived in Kensington Green (W8) before, and for the same rent we are getting 50% more space, with fantastic facilities, and a brand new, high spec apartment with great views of the river.
 It makes for a compelling alternative to more central, condensed living.” – verified resident at Fulham Reach